Info

 Together with conductor Enrico Delamboye and a top cast, he brings out the sparkling lightness of this funny and inventive score.
 Because of course Mozart’s fantastic music is central!
 This comedy with music shows his genius on both the dramatic and psychological level with theatrical style.

-‘I certainly use my own experiences, but it is mainly a performance about making and performing a performance.
-I see it as an opportunity to talk about how absurd opera can sometimes be and how that absurdity can spill over, making the genre fantastically transcendent and transcendent.’
+IN CONVERSATION WITH DIRECTOR CHRISTOPHER GILLETT As an opera singer, you obviously know the opera world very well.
+Can we expect personal stories and anecdotes?
+‘I definitely draw on my own experiences, but it’s mainly a show about creating and performing a show.
+I see it as an opportunity to talk about how absurd opera sometimes is and how that absurdity can spill over, making the genre fantastically transcendent and rising above the ordinary.’

-Yes!
+Not a high-falutin’ opera, but fun and entertainment?
+‘Yes!
 Mozart himself called it a comedy with music.
-The visitors of Der Schauspieldirektor simply get a nice evening.
-That’s how Mozart wrote it, as entertainment.’
+Visitors of Der Schauspieldirektor will just have a fun evening.
+That’s also how Mozart wrote it, as entertainment.’

+So this comedy with music is not just for opera lovers?
 ‘Absolutely not.
 Of course, avid operagoers will understand some of the jokes better, but newcomers will also enjoy this.
 At least I hope!
 In any case, you don’t need to have any prior knowledge.’

+The text of Der Schauspieldirektor is nowadays often adapted because it is no longer up to date.
+How does that work in your version?
 ‘I completely rewrote the play text, except for the opening line.
 And because the original opera only contains five – albeit wonderful – pieces of music, we have incorporated even more beautiful music by Mozart that fits well with the content of the piece.
 So it has become a kind of goodie bag full of Mozart’s masterful music!’

-‘I don’t want to give too much away just yet.
+Do you want to give us a hint about what Der Schauspieldirektor will look like?
+‘I don’t want to give away too much just yet.
 The curtain rises in front of a beautiful, seventeenth-century decor from a nineteenth-century perspective.
 What happens next…I’ll keep that a secret for now, because that’s part of the fun.’